mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Domains          | -$12    |
 | **Net profit**   | **$4,930‬** |

+{{< img src="zestful-seo.jpg" alt="Screenshot of Zestful's appearances in Google search results" hasBorder="True" maxWidth="400px" align="right" caption="My efforts to keep Zestful relevant in search results" >}}

 Zestful is in a strange position because companies who are already parsing ingredients never want to switch to Zestful.
 If they already have a solution in place, the cost of switching to a new API and taking on a new external dependency is too high.
 All of Zestful's customers are companies building a brand new product.

-{{< img src="zestful-seo.jpg" alt="Screenshot of Zestful's appearances in Google search results" hasBorder="True" maxWidth="400px" align="right" caption="My efforts to keep Zestful relevant in search results" >}}

 How do you sell to companies if they don't even exist yet?
 My strategy has been to invest in search engine optimization so that Zestful ranks highly for queries like "ingredient parsing."

-To attract visitors from Google, I:

-* answered a StackOverflow question relating to parsing ingredients.
-* wrote a series of blog posts explaining how I built Zestful.
-* adjusted the language on the Zestful homepage to mention relevant keywords.

-TODO: link all those

 ### [Is It Keto](https://isitketo.org)

-{{< img src="isitketo-screenshot.png" alt="Screenshot of Is It Keto website" hasBorder="True" maxWidth="550px" caption="Is It Keto is a reference site for the keto diet." >}}
+{{< img src="isitketo-screenshot.png" alt="Screenshot of Is It Keto website" hasBorder="True" maxWidth="550px" caption="Is It Keto is a reference site for followers of the keto diet." >}}

-Is It Keto was my attempt to earn money from Amazon Affiliate sales.
-The site gives readers clear, simple answers about which foods are compatible with [the keto diet](https://en.wikipedia.org/wiki/Ketogenic_diet).
-It generates revenue through affiliate links and Google AdSense display ads.
+Is It Keto  gives readers clear, simple answers about which foods are compatible with [the keto diet](https://en.wikipedia.org/wiki/Ketogenic_diet).
+It generates revenue through Google AdSense display ads and receives an affiliate commission for every Amazon purchase through the site.

 | Income/Expense                              | 2018    | 2019    |
 |---------------------------------------------|---------|---------|